OctoFarm/OctoFarm/README.md

 - The developer version will skip some basic sanity checks, if your pages don't load right after server boot then it's because those sanity checks haven't finished.

-## Contributing
-The awesome project OctoFarm needs extra contributors to move even faster!
-If you feel like you have what it takes, and want to join the fun please head over to discord with the following link: [Discord](https://discord.gg/vjabMUn) and speak to us in Developer Discussions.
-Thanks!

-### Work on version 1.2.x-rc2
-Version 1.2.x-rc2 is our current OctoFarm release on the `development` branch.
-This has the following specs:
-- NodeJS 14+ (version 12 was dropped to support better syntax like the optional chaining operator `?`)
-- ExpressJS with `ejs` and `ejs-express-layouts`
-- Mongoose and MongoDB

-We are working hard to prepare version 1.2.x for the upgrade to a newer Typescripty OctoFarm in version 2.0!
-Continue reading for that version below.

-### Work on version 2.0
-Version 2.0 is underway on the `alpha-2x` branch.
-This will have the following specs:
-- Node 14+ support
-- NestJS backend with Typescript
-- TypeORM database Object-Relational Mapper with Typescript
-- SQLite (instead of MongoDB)
-- (Optional) VueJS client is introduced

 ## License
 Distributed under GNU Affero General Public License v3.0.
 See `LICENSE` for more information.